Flipleerr/Flipleerr/README.md

-Yo, I’m @Flipleerr!
+hey i'm memoryleak

 I'm Serbian and I make shitty Python programs

-I also try out other stuff like JS from time to time XD

-Feel free to reach out to theflipleerr@gmail.com or here for PULL REQUESTS and other stuff.
+Feel free to reach out to theflipleerr@gmail.com for shit or something

 You can also branch and use my stuff (just make sure to credit me!) without the need for donations or commissions